notaryproject/specifications/specs/trust-store-trust-policy.md

         1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
         1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
         1. Validate the `signing-certificate` ([RFC-2634](https://datatracker.ietf.org/doc/html/rfc2634#section-5.4)) or `signing-certificate-v2` ([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
 When both are present, `signing-certificate-v2` takes precedence over `signing-certificate`.
 When both are missing, fail this step.
-        1. Validate that timestamp certificate and certificate chain leads to a trusted TSA certificate as per value configured in `trustStore`.
+        1. Validate that timestamp certificate chain leads to a trusted TSA certificate as per value configured in `trustStore`.
-        1. Validate timestamp certificate and certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
+        1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
         1. Retrieve the timestamp's time from `TSTInfo.genTime`.
         1. Retrieve the timestamp's accuracy.
         If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.
         If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy([RFC-3628](https://tools.ietf.org/html/rfc3628#section-5.2)), use accuracy of 1 second.
         Otherwise, use an accuracy of 0.
         1. Calculate the timestamp range using the lower and upper limits per [RFC-3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
-        1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` is entirely within the signing certificate and certificate chain's validity period.
+        1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` is entirely within the signing certificate chain's validity period.
 If the validation passes, continue to step 7.
 Else fail this step.

     If under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority):
     1. Check for the `Authentic Signing Time` signed attribute.
 If it does not exist, fail this step.
-    1. Validate that the `Authentic Signing Time` is within the signing certificate and certificate chain's validity period.
+    1. Validate that the `Authentic Signing Time` is within the signing certificate chain's validity period.
 If the validation passes, continue to step 7.
 Else fail this step.

 1. **Validate Revocation Status:**
     1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.